edac-epscor/nmepscor-data-collection-form/README.md

   - Visit at host name if debug is off (http://example.com....)
   - This will redirect you to /builder/#/
   - This URL may be changed at a later date
+  - If debug is off, you will need staticfiles served or will see a blank page.

 # If in production environment